 Schedule: This is a four-day course with evening sessions.
 If there is an available trip listed below that spans four days, it's a course of four consecutive days.
 Where you see a date range of nine days, it indicates a course that is running over two consecutive weekends.

-The AST1 or equivalent training or experience are required as a prerequisite for this course.
+_The AST1 or equivalent training or experience are required as a prerequisite for this course.
+Participants should have at least one season of experience after taking the AST1 or equivalent.

 Questions?
 Check out our FAQ page for details about our booking and cancellation policy, and other commonly asked questions.